Fredericton Transit

-Fredericton Transit (or the City of Fredericton Transit Division) is a small transit operator in Canada owned by the city of Fredericton, New Brunswick.
+Fredericton Transit (or the City of Fredericton Transit Division) is the public transit operator owned by the city of Fredericton, New Brunswick, Canada.
 It also includes Dial-A-Bus service for people with disabilities.

 Services

-Fredericton Transit provides public transport to most residential districts Monday to Saturday between 6:15 am and 11:00 pm.
+Fredericton Transit provides public transport to most residential districts Monday to Sunday between 6:15 am and 11:00 pm.
 Kings Place in the central business district is the common interchange point for all services.
 A typical route has an hourly frequency throughout the day, with more frequent services in peak hour.

 Fredericton Transit routes are often suffixed with N or S, denoting the direction in which the bus travels.
 As of April 22, 2022 Fredericton Transit operates the following routes:

 Fleet

 Current

 Fredericton Transit currently has 28 buses on 12 routes operating Monday to Saturday.